igormironchik/markdown-tools/README.md

 * [Known issues](#known-issues)
 * [Translating](#translating)

-> [!CAUTION]
->
-> In editor and converter is implemented support of RTL languages.
-But I don't know any of such
-> languages.
-I need testers to check if I implemented everything right.
-Thank you.

 # About

 This is a set of applications to work with `Markdown`, including editor, `HTML`